 How many Presidents of the United States does it take to change a light bulb?

-The new lighting standards will save enough energy annually to power all U.S. homes for almost a year, while saving consumers $1 billion to $4 billion a year in utility bills.
-The long-delayed standards come just a few months after the president directed Energy Secretary Steven Chu to speed up the process of setting efficiency standards for a variety of home and commercial appliances, from refrigerators to soft-drink vending machines.
+New lighting standards announced Monday by President Obama will save enough energy annually to power all U.S. homes for almost a year, while saving consumers $1 billion to $4 billion a year in utility bills.
+The long-delayed standards come just a few months after the President directed Energy Secretary Steven Chu to speed up the process of setting efficiency standards for variety of home and commercial appliances, from microwaves to soft-drink vending machines.

-The Department of Energy calculates that the new lighting standards will save enough energy to eliminate the need for up to 14 large power plants.
+The new lighting standards will save enough energy to eliminate the need for up to 14 large power plants.
 The standards will also cut carbon dioxide emissions by 593 million metric tons over 30 years, an act equivalent to removing roughly 110 million cars from the road for a year.